 Yes.
 If you’ve completed a degree at a UK university, you can apply for a Graduate Route visa.
 This means that you can stay in the UK for up to two years if you finished a degree at undergraduate level or above (such as a bachelor’s or master’s degree) or up to three years if you completed a PhD.
 During that time, you can work or look for a job.
 If you do find a job during that period, you’ll be able to switch to a work visa.
 For more information on the Graduate Route visa, see here.

-No visa is needed for any EU citizens coming to the UK to visit for up to six months.
+No visa is needed for any EU, EEA or Swiss nationals coming to the UK for up to six months.
 That means that your friends and family can come and visit you visa free (and do whatever sightseeing they want to do in the UK at the same time!).
 It also means that students can do a course that is less than six months long without needing a visa.
 Citizens of the Republic of Ireland do not need a visa to come to the UK for any length of time to visit, work or study.

 The first place to check for UK visa information is the GOV.UK website, as there is lots of information there about UK visas and a simple tool that lets you check what kind of visa you need.
 If you can’t find what you’re looking for there, or you want to speak to someone in your country, please contact your local Visa Application Centre.